Posted on Leave a comment

 I actually covered this “Bon-A-Thon” event for a short-lived Mansfield monthly, a black and white local music mag, and still have a copy somewhere.
 Until I stumble upon that article, though, and can crib some of that material, these notes will have to suffice.
 Let me say that finding out anything online about the High Five, which bit the dust in 2008, has proven extremely difficult.
 As always, if anyone has any info or any other hotline tips to submit, these would be most appreciated.
 Until then there’s my skeletal commentary here to tide you over.

-To my knowledge, Bedlam have only played Columbus on one other occasion, a weekend back in January of ’96.
+Bedlam have only played Columbus on very rare occasions, such as a weekend back in January of ’96.
 Their stance has always been a valid one, paradoxical though it may seem: Columbus bands make far less money from the door than they would in other, smaller towns, like the ones in the Mansfield region to the north.
 At that time (mid 90s – early 00s) it was not unheard of for a very good band, of which they are one, to pull in at least $300 a night playing various bars around those towns.
 I know of at least one popular metal outfit who was making $600-$900 per outing, in podunk places like Shelby.
 The problem with a scene like Columbus is not just one of competition, but also a heavily ingrained culture, decades in the making.
 It’s common practice around here to have 3-4 bands splitting a bill, and fighting for the door.
 As such you would have to draw 3-4 times as many people just to bring home the same loot.
 Assuming you were playing for the door at all, and weren’t just being paid in skunky draft beer or something.

 Whatever the case, this is for a good cause, they are mostly all AC/DC fanatics, and it promises to be a great time.
 There’s also the opportunity for networking and promotion, not to mention reestablishing themselves in light of one other important fact: this is the first Bedlam show in about 3 1/2 years.
 They actually broke up in late ’96.
 As such, this is not only their initial trial run since reforming, but Brian Randolph’s debut with the group.
 In fact, as Privette and Linville were splitting vocal duties before, this is their first attempt at having a dedicated frontman, period.